 Fire Sprinkler Systems

 The City of Scottsdale is widely recognized as a leader in built-in automatic sprinkler systems.
 In 1985, the City passed an ordinance requiring every commercial and multi-family building to be outfitted with a complete fire sprinkler system.
 The ordinance also requires that single-family residences, built after Jan.
 1, 1986, be fully outfitted with an approved fire sprinkler system.
 Sprinkler systems are also required in major remodeling projects.
 These systems have been credited with saving a number of lives locally and across the nation.
-View the 15-year data (PDF)
+View the original 10-year study.
+(PDF) View the 15-year data (PDF)

 These systems are effective only if they are maintained in working order.
 The fire department checks the protective sprinkler system to ensure that it is working properly.
 Homeowners can also assist with keeping the system in working order.